johnbarn777/Multi-API-Research-Assistant/docs/architecture.md

 - Repositories merge nested provider/report sub-objects safely and always stamp `createdAt`/`updatedAt` timestamps server-side.
 - `FirestoreUserRepository` persists Gmail OAuth token payloads alongside user profile metadata, allowing secure token refresh flows.
 - Repository instances are singletons by default, but tests can override them with in-memory doubles via `setResearchRepository`/`setUserRepository`.

+## Client Data Fetching & Optimistic UI

+- Dashboard and creation flows use SWR with the Firebase ID token in the cache key so per-user data remains isolated.
+- `useResearchList` provides the paginated list (default page size 20) and exposes `mutate` for optimistic updates.
+- Creating a research session calls `createResearch` helper, then prepends the returned item to the SWR cache before revalidating in the background.
+- Research detail views rely on `useResearchDetail`, fetching `/api/research/:id` to surface the latest refinement questions immediately after creation.
+- Errors from `/api/research` surface through a shared `ApiError` class so UI components can render consistent messaging.

 ## Deployment Considerations